Standardization and Titration Techniques in Chemistry

 Standardization of a Solution

-The standardization of a solution involves determining the exact concentration of a known solution.
-This is typically done by titrating the solution with a standard solution of known concentration.
+The standardization of a solution involves determining the exact concentration of a solution.
+This is typically done by titrating the solution against a primary standard – a substance of known high purity.

 Determination of the Concentration of an Unknown Solution